An Introduction to Ballistics

 Chronographs

-The best chronograph on the market in in my opinion has been the CED Millennium and now its new version, the CED Millennium 2, carries on that status.
+The best conventional chronograph on the market in in my opinion, and the opinion of many, has been the CED Millennium.
+Now its new version, the CED Millennium II, carries on that status.
 It is a very accurate and consistent unit that far surpass other consumer chronographs.
 It sells for $199.00.
 It is extremely accurate and stable, and can be fitted with infra-red sensors which will "see" bullets under conditions (including total darkness) that would fail on other chronographs.
-It has a large, easy to read display, non volatile memory (saves all data even when you shut it off or the battery is removed so you can take the unit home and still have the data), and it interfaces with Shooting Lab on your PC or laptop via a USB cable so you can accurately develop ballistics tables.
-While the CED is available from several sources, if you order it from RSI you will always get the latest model along with the USB computer cable and some extras.
+It has a large, easy to read display, non volatile memory (saves all data even when you shut it off or the battery is removed so you can take the unit home and still have the data), and it interfaces with ShootingLab on your PC or laptop via a USB cable so you can accurately develop ballistics tables.

-The CED Millenium is used by US Secret Service, Canadian Special Ops units, USMC, California Bureau of Prisons, Aberdeen Proving Grounds, and many others.
+The CED Millenium is used by US Secret Service, Canadian Special Ops units, USMC, California Bureau of Prisons, Aberdeen Proving Grounds, ATK, and many others.
 It is also the official chronograph of IPSC/USPSA.

 User Interface Features